mnr/writing-wip/kwak-anthology.md

 “A mystery meal in an altered oven,” said Araci.
 “Operator error compounded by hackery?”
 He silently pondered the rendered view of the condominium.

-“So, dinner tonight?” asked Lupe.

-“Absolutely.
-How about six,” responded Araci.
-“I have to warn you, I have a new room mate.”

-“Six tonight works.
-Will your new roommate be gone by then?”

-“No. He’ll still be there.
-But you’re going to love him.”

 // -----

-Rifkin loved breakfast.
-He loved everyone’s breakfast.
-Araci tried to explain to Rifkin that he wasn’t welcome, but Lupe refused to back him up and offered Rifkin bits of bacon from her plate.

-“How about I leave you two to enjoy a meal together,” said Araci.
-“I’ll be in the next room.”

-“Don’t leave,” replied Lupe.
-“It’s your apartment, after all.
-And your bird.
-I’m just a visitor.”

-“And I’d like you to visit again.
-But now, we both have things to attend to.”

-He saw Lupe off to work and cleaned up after Rifkin, then opened a call to Hestia.
-After a bit of wrangling with the AI receptionist, Farj Abdalla appeared.
+Araci opened a call to Hestia.
+After a bit of wrangling with the AI receptionist, Farj Capcin appeared.

 “I have a few things I’d like to show you, but you’ll want to do this in person,” said Araci.
 “If you were to get a seat on the hyperloop, you could be here in time for an afternoon conference.
 Yes?”